-It has been said many times and in many ways that if you are in an intimate relationship you need to consistently ask yourself the question: “do I want to be right or do I want to be in love in this situation?”
+It has been said many times and in many ways that if you are in an intimate relationship you need to consistently ask yourself the question: “do I want to be right or do I want to be in love in this situation?

-The author of a book called “Communication Miracles for Couples”, Jonathan Robinson, says something in that book: “The bad news is, if you want a happy and loving relationship, you’re going to have to give something up: your insistence on being right.
+The author of a book called “Communication Miracles for Couples”, Jonathan Robinson, says: “The bad news is, if you want a happy and loving relationship, you’re going to have to give something up: your insistence on being right.
 When you insist on being right, what you indirectly communicate to your partner is that she is wrong.
 You simply can’t insist on being right (a form of blame) and have intimacy.
 Believe me, I’ve tried.
 It’s like trying to have complete darkness and light in the same room.
 The good news is, if you’re willing to let go of being right, you can easily experience plenty of love, harmony, and fulfillment in your relationship”.

 - Why being in love rather than right can be tricky in an interracial marriage